microsoft/MIDI/src/sdk-client/README.md

 **Note that because this version is written in C#/.NET, any .NET app using this SDK must use the same CLR version that we are using.** You cannot have multiple CLR versions loaded into the same process.

 C#/.NET is fast enough for what we're doing.
-It's really only the CLR load complexity and lack of Arm64EC support which will drive this change.
+It's really only the other concerns which will drive this change.